HassanSamine/Plant-Pulse/ROADMAP.md

 ## **Step 3: Create the Project in Proteus**
 - Open **Proteus** and set up a new project.
 - Add all components to the simulation workspace, including the Arduino board.
-- Use the HEX file from the Arduino IDE to simulate the code for your project.

 ---